 Ed Lavergne is a Principal in the Washington, D.C. office of Fish & Richardson responsible for co-managing the firm’s Regulatory and Government Affairs practice.
 He is a Certified Information Privacy Professional (CIPP-US) and an active member of the International Association of Privacy Professionals.
 He advises clients on a full range of privacy and data security issues, including privacy best practices, risk minimization, geolocation tracking, online behavioral advertising, data breach and incident response planning.
 Mr. Lavergne has extensive experience negotiating and drafting complex commercial agreements, including spectrum lease agreements, tower leases, asset purchase agreements, content licensing agreements, publication and distribution agreements, and confidentiality/non-disclosure agreements.
 In addition, he counsels clients on issues involving advertising, marketing, wireless communications, and compliance with FCC and FTC regulations, including the TCPA, the CAN-SPAM Act, and the Telemarketing Sales Rule.
 His clients include media and entertainment companies, book publishers, hotels, resorts and casinos, public and private schools, colleges and universities, and non-profit organizations.
 Ed Lavergne was selected as a Washington, D.C.
-Super Lawyer in communications law by Thomson Reuters in 2012, 2013, 2014, and 2015.
+Super Lawyer in communications law by Thomson Reuters from 2012 – 2017.
 He received a B.S. and M.S. from Ithaca College, and his J.D. from Georgetown University.